 Hardy Geranium Care

+Hardy geranium care involves the removal of spent blooms and occasional watering for the best performance.
 When mature, the cranesbill geranium flower has few insect pests and requires only limited fertilization.
-Rich organic soil is often all the plant needs for optimum growth and flower set.
+Rich, organic soil is often all the plant needs for optimum growth and flower set.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."